rlegendi/specs2-runner/README.md

 http://scala-ide.org/docs/dev/building/building.html

-**In the case you would like to use the features of the Specs2 plugin, you should merge the changes of my fork of the scala-ide repository, or merge the changes.** You can find the repo here:
+**In the case you would like to use the features of the Specs2 plugin, you should merge the changes of my fork of the scala-ide repository, or use my fork directly.** You can find the repo here:

 https://github.com/rlegendi/scala-ide

-This version contains the Specs2 plugin, which contributes a few new wizards, templates and other things to the Scala IDE that helps working with specifications.
-Note that it contains [Skyluc's scalatest repository](https://github.com/skyluc/scalatest) (currently this is the primary repository for the ScalaTest integration) as a submodule.
-See next subsection for the details.
+This version contains the Specs2 plugin which contributes a few new wizards, templates and other things to the Scala IDE that helps working with specifications.
+Note that it contains [Skyluc's scalatest repository](https://github.com/skyluc/scalatest) (currently this is the primary repository for the ScalaTest integration) as a submodule (*see next subsection for the details*).

 **If you would like to simply run Specs2 specifications with the ScalaTest plugin, you only need the Scala IDE developer environment **and** Skyluc's `scalatest` repository.** This way you will be able to run Specs2 tests through the ScalaTest plugin, but nothing more is available.

 ### Integrating the ScalaTest plugin ###

-The ScalaTest integration is still under heavy development for the Scala IDE (thanks for [Skyluc]((https://github.com/skyluc/) and [Cheeseng](https://github.com/cheeseng/) for the great work!).
+The ScalaTest integration is still under heavy development for the Scala IDE (thanks for [Skyluc](https://github.com/skyluc/) and [Cheeseng](https://github.com/cheeseng/) for the great work!).

 The major things you should be aware of are:

 * Initial work on ScalaTest integration (**closed**): https://github.com/scala-ide/scala-ide/pull/94
-* Skyluc's temporal repository for the integration (**This is the current work in progress**): https://github.com/skyluc/scalatest
+* Skyluc's temporal repository for the integration (**this is the current work in progress**): https://github.com/skyluc/scalatest
 * A longer thread on the scala-ide-dev mailing list about the integration: https://groups.google.com/d/topic/scala-ide-dev/A-jWSJaotfQ/discussion

-  This is an important thread to follow, contains a few vital points on e.g., [how to build the `scalatest-finders` v1.0.1 dependency][finders-howto]
+  This is an important thread to follow because it contains a few vital points (e.g., [how to build the scalatest-finders v1.0.1 dependency][finders-howto])

   [finders-howto]:	https://groups.google.com/d/msg/scala-ide-dev/A-jWSJaotfQ/R4IpykP8ldYJ

 ### Building the specs2-runner project ###

-If you have set up the developer version of the Scala IDE with the ScalaTest plugin, you can run specifications on any project if you add the `specs2-runner` and any `scalatest` libraries to the classpath of any project.
+If you have set up the developer version of the Scala IDE with the ScalaTest plugin, you can run specifications on any project if you add the `specs2-runner` and the latest `scalatest` libraries to the classpath of that project.
 Then simply right-click on any package or specification structure, and select the proper *ScalaTest* element from the *Run As...* menu.

 To acquire the latest `specs2-runner` library, you have to build it by hand at the moment.
 It is a simple Sbt project, you can package it by the following command: